juju/docs/src/en/clouds-manual.md

 ## Add a Manual cloud

 Use the interactive `add-cloud` command to add your Manual cloud to Juju's list of clouds.
-See the 'Manual' entry under
+See the 'Manual' entry under [Adding clouds][adding-clouds] for guidance.
-[Specifying additional clouds][clouds__specifying-additional-clouds] for guidance.

 ## Bootstrapping the cloud